 Aims and Beliefs:

-We are clear that there are no excuses for underachievement.
 We aim to identify barriers which may be standing in the way of achievement, understand them in relation to the individual child and look at ways of supporting children to progress.
 Our expertise lies in knowing our community and how best to support all of our learners.

 Should any child not be on track, the school, child and parents will work together on identifying any barriers to learning and collaboratively implement a strategy to help the child get back on track.